bbgit/bbgit.github.io/README.md

-### Conditions as of May 5, 2025 at 7:26:52 AM CDT
+### Conditions as of May 5, 2025 at 7:32:11 AM CDT

 Temperature: 48.40 &deg;F

 Feels like: 48.40 &deg;F

-Humidity: 98%
+Humidity: 97%

-Wind Direction: S
+Wind Direction: E

-Windspeed: 0.4 mph
+Windspeed: 0.9 mph

-Wind Gust: 0.7 mph
+Wind Gust: 1.6 mph

 ---